 Hospice and palliative care, which includes spiritual care, is provided in settings ranging from hospitals to nursing facilities, retirement centers, dedicated facilities, and the home.
 Research, educational materials and other resources for chaplains in palliative care are available on the Transforming Chaplaincy website.
 Palliative care is not restricted to end-of-life circumstances, but rather addresses patients’ suffering at all points of a medical and/or spiritual event.
-Resources of interest include the following; please contact us if you have additional information:
+Resources of interest include the following.
+If you’ve got more resources you think we should include on this sector, let us know at email@example.com.

 American Academy of Hospice and Palliative Medicine